Ultra-Processed from Halloween to Thanksgiving – by Deborah Levine

 Scientists note that once you gain weight, your body works against you to keep it there.
 Only about 25% are successful in keeping the weight off long term according to Jennifer Kuk, associate professor at York University’s School of Kinesiology and Health.
 That’s tough for the 70 % of adults who are already overweight or obese.
 But, it can, and will, get worse.

 Ah politics!
-Food and beverage companies spent $22,393,837 lobbying politicians this year.
+The ultraprocessed food industry spent $1.15 billion lobbying in 2024.
 Companies like Coca Cola, Domino’s Pizza, McDonald’s Corporation, Wendy’s and Nestle hire multiple lobbying firms.
 Millions were spent by manufacturers like General Mills, Campbell Soup, and Kellog Co.
+A major political issue is labeling.
+How much do they have to let the public know about what they’re eating?

 (based on an opinion column originally published in The Chattanooga Times Free Press)